leonletto/localhost-app-launcher/Docs/Docs.md

 Next, you need to deploy your root CA certificate as a device profile.

 Then, deploy the Webserver Certificate as a user profile.
 The Web server certificate should have localhost.com as the subject, and also, please add just localhost as a SAN.

 Here is a screenshot showing the web server certificate in the personal store which is verified up to the CA certificate.

 The CA certificate is deployed in the Computer - Trusted Root Certification Authorities store.

 ![images/certificatesDeployed.png](images/certificatesDeployed.png)

+Although this is shown in the user certificate store, in the latest version, you can also deploy the certificates in the Computer store and LHLauncher will find it and use it.

 Configuration Sensor
 ====================